 Tips: You can tape off the sides as an extra insurance policy when you first start doming, but once you get the hang of it, you don't need to tape at all.
 ArtResin's thick texture allows it to sit where you want it to.

 Doming gives a sleek, professional looking finish to your artwork, and since doming leaves your sides clean, you can feel free to paint the edges as you wish!

-Now that you know how to dome your Resin, learn How to Selectively Embellish your Artwork with Epoxy Resin.
+Now that you know how to dome your Resin, learn more information How to Selectively Embellish your Artwork with Epoxy Resin.